Layers

 Reorganize

 To move a layer from the list, just drag it to the wanted position.
-You can move a layer to another canvas.
+You can move a layer to another canvas or a group.

 Keep in mind that the DMX-layers will always be on top.